peteroupc/peteroupc.github.io/randomfunc.md

 <a id=For_Fixed_Point_Number_Formats></a>
 #### For Fixed-Point Number Formats

 For fixed-point number formats representing multiples of 1/`n`, these methods are trivial.
 The following implementations return integers that represent fixed-point numbers.
-In each method below, `fpa` and `fpb` are the bounds of the random number generated and are integers that represent fixed-point numbers (such that `fpa = a * n` and `fpb = b * n`).
+In each method below, `fpa` and `fpb` are the bounds of the fixed-point number generated and are integers that represent fixed-point numbers (such that `fpa = a * n` and `fpb = b * n`).
 For example, if `n` is 100, to generate a number in [6.35, 9.96], generate `RNDRANGE(6.35, 9.96)` or `RNDINTRANGE(635, 996)`.

 * `RNDRANGE(a, b)`: `RNDINTRANGE(fpa, fpb)`.
 But if `a` is 0 and `b` is 1: `RNDINT(n)`.
 * `RNDRANGEMinExc(a, b)`: `RNDINTRANGE(fpa + 1, fpb)`, or an error if `fpa >= fpb`.
 But if `a` is 0 and `b` is 1: `(RNDINT(n - 1) + 1)` or `(RNDINTEXC(n) + 1)`.